 There are numerous options for setting up eDiscovery.
 To list and explain them all would go beyond the scope of this article.
 Please refer to this Microsoft document for more details: https://learn.microsoft.com/en-us/microsoft-365/compliance/ediscovery

 This concludes the second part of our three-part blog series about Microsoft Teams Security with Compliance Configurations.
 Take a look at Part 1, where we took a deeper look at the settings for collaboration options in Microsoft Teams.
 Or go to part 3 with specific configurations of security in Microsoft Teams.

 Do you want to improve your Microsoft Teams compliance?
-Our External User Manager for managing and controlling guest users, and at our Teams Manager for teams templates, lifecycles and naming conventions, could help you!
+Our External User Manager for managing and controlling guest users, and at our Teams Manager for Microsoft Teams templates, lifecycles and naming conventions, could help you!